rhewitt22/rhewitt22.github.io/gis-520/geospatial-data-issues/turning-data-into-information/index.md

 ![Least Cost Path]({{ site.baseurl }}/images/gis520/leastCostPath.png "Least Cost Path")

-The image above shows the least-cost path for construction of a new power line connecting a power plant with a substation.
+The dashed green line in the image above shows the least-cost path for construction of a new power line connecting a power plant with a substation.

 ### Application &amp; Reflection: